JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

     }
 }

-// Recevier not used in the block val foo = createBar().also {
+// Receiver not used in the block val foo = createBar().also {
     LOG.info("Bar created")
 }